Dealing with difficult clients is an essential skill for any small business. Use these 9 tactics to diffuse tension & protect your business.

 4. Ask for specifics

 If a client complains “this isn’t working” there’s not a lot you can do with that information.
 It’s too vague.
 Ask clients to specify what is bothering them.
 Maybe they feel they aren’t getting enough communication from you.
-Or they aren’t being kept current on project progress.
+Or they aren’t being kept up-to-date on project progress.
 Or you’re too expensive.
 Or not working hard enough.
-You need to know specifically what the issue is before you can address it.
+Despite how valid their complaints are or aren’t, you need to know specifically what the issue is before you can address it.

 Once their concern is clear, you’ll be able to discuss it honestly.
 You might have to point out that you’ve been sending emails to the client contact provided but that person appears to be on vacation.
 Or that the project is being held up on their end while you wait for their input.